cdktf/cdktf-provider-mongodbatlas/docs/privatelinkEndpointServiceDataFederationOnlineArchive.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.1/docs/resources/privatelink_endpoint_service_data_federation_online_archive#id PrivatelinkEndpointServiceDataFederationOnlineArchive#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.2/docs/resources/privatelink_endpoint_service_data_federation_online_archive#id PrivatelinkEndpointServiceDataFederationOnlineArchive#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `region`<sup>Optional</sup> <a name="region" id="@cdktf/provider-mongodbatlas.privatelinkEndpointServiceDataFederationOnlineArchive.PrivatelinkEndpointServiceDataFederationOnlineArchive.Initializer.parameter.region"></a>

+- *Type:* str

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.2/docs/resources/privatelink_endpoint_service_data_federation_online_archive#region PrivatelinkEndpointServiceDataFederationOnlineArchive#region}.

 ---